RACV Logo

 Travel Period

 Discover a piece of paradise as you dive into the best of Slovenia and Croatia on a 16-day Premium adventure.
 Explore the glittering canals of Venice, the still waters of Lake Bled, the underground world of the Postojna Caves and the caves and waterfalls of Plitvice Lakes National Park.
-Go beneath the surface of Split and Dubrovnik, get away from the modern world and in with the locals on the remote island of Lastovo and soak up ancient riches on the historic island of Korcula.
+Go beneath the surface of Split and Dubrovnik, get away from the modern world and in with the locals and soak up ancient riches on the historic island of Korcula.
 From sun-soaked beaches to fantastic local wine, you’re never far from a good time on the Adriatic coast.

 IMPORTANT INFORMATION

-1. A complimentary airport arrival transfer is included; valid if you are arriving on Day 1 or if you have booked pre-tour accommodation through us.
+1. A complimentary airport arrival transfer from Venice Marco Polo Airport is included; valid if you are arriving on Day 1 or if you have booked pre-tour accommodation through us.
 You must provide your flight details to your booking agent at least 14 days prior to travel.

 2. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 There are a limited number of single supplements available per trip departure.
 Please speak to your booking agent for further information.

-3. As of April 2024, Venice will implement a visitor’s fee for all travellers visiting the city between 25 April and 15 July 2024.
-This fee is not payable by Intrepid customers, however you will need to apply for an exemption before arrival at https://cda.comune.venezia.it/en/richiestaEsenzione.
-For further information, please see the “Passports, visas and entry requirements,” section of your Essential Trip Information.
+3. The city of Venice has implemented a visitor’s fee for all travellers visiting the city between April and July.
+This fee is not payable by Intrepid customers, however you will need to apply for an exemption before arrival at https://cda.ve.it/en/.
+For further information, please see the 'Passports, visas and entry requirements' section of your Essential Trip Information.

 4. This trip is a combination of two trips.
 Please review the Itinerary for details of when your fellow travellers and leader will change.